npm/rfcs/accepted/0000-registry-only-dependencies.md

 This seems like a worthwhile area for npm to be the first mover.

 To demonstrate, if you see [this demo repo](https://github.com/thescientist13/npm-query-registry-only-deps-rfc-demo) and follow the steps to `npm link` with a version that has `npm query`, you will see output for **eslint** but not **babel**, which is the desired outcome in this situation given that _package.json_ has eslint as a `git` dependency.

-## Unresolved Questions and Bikeshedding

-### Default Behavior
-As proposed, the default behavior would be the `silent` option.
-As part of a semver-major change, the default behavior could be changed to that of the `warn` option instead.

-> _Decided that `warn` would be the appropriate initial default._

-### Dependency Distinctions
-A point raised was if different dependency types should have different rules applied to them, or if this flag should apply equally across direct and transitive dependencies alike.  ex.
-- warn by default for direct dependencies
-- hide by default for transitive dependencies
-- etc

-> _Decided that the upcoming `npm query` RFC would be the appropriate way to overlay more granular filtering and preferences.
-Through this, `npm audit` could become over more powerful by elevating this RFC to signal other potential risks like for:_
->  - CVEs (default)
->  - Signatures
->  - Engines
->  - Peer Deps, et al

-### Naming
-Currently the flag is `--only-registry-tarballs` which while explicit, is a bit verbose.
-I think the final flag name is less consequential / material to the ultimate objective of this RFC, as long as it gets clearly captured in relevant areas of the documentation.

-> _Decided on a name of `--only-non-remote-deps` to account for local linking of packages done by a user intentionally._
->
-> _Another name change made to call the flag `--only-registry-deps`._